finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/Preparation-Professional-Practice.md

 - Provide arguments for and against licensure in non-engineering professions.
 - Identify ethical issues that may arise in software development and determine how to address them technically and ethically. - Develop a computer use policy with enforcement measures.

-## PPP/8 Intellectual property and legal issues
+## PPP/ Intellectual property and legal issues

-Core Learning Outcomes:
+??? info "Learning Outcomes:"

 - Describe the foundations of intellectual property.
 - Distinguish among patent, copyright, and trade secret protection.